So you have decided to start investing in stocks.

 Decide what your investing goals are

-We have different people in the stock market.
+We have different types of people in the stock market.
 All these market participants invest for different reasons.

 Few of them are looking to build wealth in the long term, known as value and growth investors.
 Others are looking for an income stream to have regular income to take care of monthly expenses, known as income investors.
-Some of the market participants also trade in the stock market for a potential big gain.
+Some of the market participants also trade on a daily basis in the stock market for a potential big gain.